 Why is Mentoring Necessary?

 When an ex-offender returns to the community there is tremendous need for a genuine friend... someone who will come alongside to assist in a successful transition to a stable, productive life!
-Typically, the three greatest needs facing the ex-offender are finding a solid support group (usually a church); getting a good job; as well as finding adequate, affordable housing.
-When these needs are met, rarely does one return to jail or prison.
+Typically, the three greatest needs facing the ex-offender are finding a solid support group (usually a church and a faith based fellowship group); getting a good job; as well as finding adequate, affordable housing.
+When these needs are met, rarely does one return to correctional facilities.

 Finally, the mentoring relationship consist of a man with a man, a woman with a woman, or a couple with a couple.
 All of these opportunities are available.